hi-primus/optimus/README_for_devs.md

 cd Optimus
 pip install -r requirements.txt
 ```
+### Adding functions
+The main way to work in Optimus is using .cols and .rows
+`.cols` is going to get and process data in a vertical way `.rows` in vertical.
+The new functions need to be added to all the engines. pandas, cudf, dask, dask_cudf to the cols and rows classes.

+`.remove_stop_words()`
+needs to be added to
+optimus/engines/pandas/columns.py
+optimus/engines/cudf/columns.py
+optimus/engines/dask/columns.py
+optimus/engines/dask_cudf/columns.py

+In some cases the same code can be used for multiple engines.
+We organize Optimus to extend from:
+* Base.
+Common to all the implementations
+* Dataframe.
+Common to pandas and cudf
+* Dask.
+Common to Dask and Dask Cudf.

+### Implementing functions
+One common job inside a function is handling what columns are going to be processed and where we are going to put the output data.
+For this, we create `optimus/helpers/columns/ prepare_columns` which give tools to developer to crete the output cols.
+See `prepare_columns` for more info

+Always try to use the same Optimus functions to write the functions so it can be reused for all the engines.

  ## Working with databases in Dask
 For Dask you need to install some additional libraries to interact with databases